HandsOnDataViz/book/docs/HandsOnDataViz.md

 part-to-whole relationship, so all slices need to add up to 100%.
 Generally, the fewer slices—the better.
 Arrange slices from largest to smallest, clockwise, and put the largest slice at 12 o’clock.
 Figure
-<a href="#fig:design-principles-pie">4</a> illustrates that.
+<a href="#fig:design-principles-pie">10</a> illustrates that.

 <img src="images/05-chart/design-principles-pie.png" alt="Sort slices in pie charts from largest to smallest, and start at 12 o'clock."  />
 <p class="caption">
-Figure 4: Sort slices in pie charts from largest to smallest, and start at 12 o’clock.
+Figure 10: Sort slices in pie charts from largest to smallest, and start at 12 o’clock.
 </p>

 If your pie chart has more than five slices, consider showing your data in a bar chart, either stacked or separated, like Figure
-<a href="#fig:design-principles-pie-to-bar">5</a> shows.
+<a href="#fig:design-principles-pie-to-bar">11</a> shows.

 <img src="images/05-chart/design-principles-pie-to-bar.png" alt="Consider using bar charts instead of pies."  />
 <p class="caption">
-Figure 5: Consider using bar charts instead of pies.
+Figure 11: Consider using bar charts instead of pies.
 </p>

 **Don’t make people turn their heads to read labels**.
 When your column chart has long x-axis labels that have to be rotated (often 90 degrees) to fit, consider turning the chart 90 degrees so that it becomes a horizontal bar chart.
 Take a look at Figure
-<a href="#fig:design-principles-turn-bar">6</a> to see how much easier
+<a href="#fig:design-principles-turn-bar">12</a> to see how much easier
 it is to read horizontally-oriented labels.

 <img src="images/05-chart/design-principles-turn-bar.png" alt="For long labels, use horizontal bar charts."  />
 <p class="caption">
-Figure 6: For long labels, use horizontal bar charts.
+Figure 12: For long labels, use horizontal bar charts.
 </p>

 **Arrange elements logically**.
 If your bar chart shows different categories, consider ordering them, like is shown in Figure
-<a href="#fig:design-principles-order-categories">7</a>.
+<a href="#fig:design-principles-order-categories">13</a>.
 You might want
-to sort them alphabetically, which can be useful if you want the reader to be able to quickly ook up an item, such as their town.
+to sort them alphabetically, which can be useful if you want the reader to be able to quickly look up an item, such as their town.
 Ordering categories by value is another common technique that makes comparisons possible.
 If your columns represent a value of something at a particular time, they have to be ordered sequentially, of course.

 <img src="images/05-chart/design-principles-order-categories.png" alt="For long labels, use horizontal bar charts."  />
 <p class="caption">
-Figure 7: For long labels, use horizontal bar charts.
+Figure 13: For long labels, use horizontal bar charts.
 </p>

 **Do not overload your chart**.
 When labelling axes, choose natural